Samuel29590/MolTimeTravel/ImplementationOfTimeTravel.md

 Knowing where the simulation breakpoints must be placed so that when the time travel begins, the simulation is paused.
 And when we stop the time travel the simulation play.

+In MolAnts the management of the pause is carried out in the main loop, thanks to a condition on a variable of the *TimeTravel* component.

 ### 10 : Add the Time Travel panel

 Added time travel buttons to the UI and made them work.

+In MolAnts the interface is added to that of the simulation, but it could be separated.